Professor Jeanette Findlay

 Jeanette has published widely in academic journals in these areas, as well as engaging with policymakers, trades unions and other stakeholders.

-I have engaged in numerous funded consultancies from Scottish Government, local authorities, trades unions and TUC/STUC with measurable policy impact.
-I have a long track record of commissioned research in the financing and provision of life-line ferry services in Scotland and I am currently editing a special issue of the Fraser of Allander Institute Economic Commentary which will bring together reflections on this issue, from a variety of perspectives, as we look towards a post-Brexit Scotland.
+She have engaged in numerous funded consultancies from Scottish Government, local authorities, trades unions and TUC/STUC with measurable policy impact.
+She has a long track record of commissioned research in the financing and provision of life-line ferry services in Scotland and is currently editing a special issue of the Fraser of Allander Institute Economic Commentary which will bring together reflections on this issue, from a variety of perspectives, as we look towards a post-Brexit Scotland.